Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Introduction

 \section{Introduction}

-Model Predictive Control (MPC) has attracted many industries due to its ability to incorporate complex dynamic models and safety constraints \cite{Camacho2007,kouvaritakis2016model,rawlings2017model}.
-One of the advantages of MPC is its elegant formulation for considering safety constraints in safety-critical applications such as navigation, robotics, power systems, and chemical plant regulation.
-Advances in sensing and machine learning provide the opportunity to apply the MPC approach to a broader range of systems, where mathematical models can be estimated using real-time data.
-At the same time, reliance on estimated models in safety-critical applications is appropriate only when the controller is certifiably robust against model uncertainties.
+Model Predictive Control (MPC) has remained a popular control strategy due to its ability to incorporate complex dynamical systems and safety constraints.
+One of MPC's advantages is its elegant formulation for considering safety constraints in safety-critical applications such as navigation, robotics, power systems, and chemical plant regulation.
+Advances in sensing and computation provide new opportunities for MPC formulation to tackle a broader range of systems, where mathematical models can be readily estimated using data.
+However, uncertainties in models or sensors can cause the system to deviate from the planned trajectory, and there is a need to consider robustness in safety-critical applications.

-One of the natural ways to guarantee robustness is to build a tube (also referred to as funnel \cite{Majumdar2017}) around a nominal trajectory that contains all possible realizations of the state trajectory under disturbances \cite{Camacho2007,kouvaritakis2016model}.
-Most of the existing control techniques consider the constrained robust MPC as a two-stage problem where the first stage computes the nominal trajectory, and the second stage verifies the robustness of the system \cite{kouvaritakis2016model,rawlings2017model,rmpc_morari}.
-For instance, the first stage algorithm plans the nominal path that satisfies safety constraints, and the second stage designs a feedback controller that tracks the path.
-However, in the presence of nonconvex safety constraints and uncertainty, consideration of both optimality and robustness has remained as a challenging problem.
+One of the natural ways to guarantee robustness is to construct a tube or a funnel around a nominal trajectory that contains all possible realizations of the state trajectory under disturbances \cite{Camacho2007,kouvaritakis2016model,rawlings2017model,rmpc_morari}.
+An example is shown in Figure \ref{fig:intro_plot}, where the grey tube around the robust trajectory represents the bound on possible realizations of trajectories under uncertainty.
+If the performance specifications are met within the tube, the controller is verified to be robust against a range of model variations and noise.
+One way to achieve tube-based robust MPC is by enforcing stability and time-invariance to the tube, but many of the previous work is limited to linear systems \cite{Kothare1996, Langson2004, Mayne2005a, Mayne2009}.
+Consideration of the nonlinear dynamical system in the presence of uncertainty and safety constraints has remained a challenge.

-The tube-based robust MPC problems compute the nominal trajectory in the outer loop, and the inner-loop controllers are designed to force the system to remain bounded around the nominal trajectory.
-These approaches rely on inner feedback controllers that regulate the trajectory to remain bounded and sacrifice optimality for robustness.
-The approaches in this category have been limited to linear systems \cite{Kothare1996,Langson2004,Mayne2005a,Mayne2009}, and there is a lack of methods that consider both safety constraints and robustness for nonlinear dynamical systems.